telerik/kendo-react-layout/docs/tabstrip/index.md

 ### Tabs

-Below are demonstrated the configuration properties that enable you to set the tabs of the TabStrip component.
+Below are demonstrated the configuration properties that enable you to set the tabs of the Tabstrip component.

 **Titles**